threatcode/BugCode/CHANGELOG/footer.md

 * Updated code to support pip 10
 * Added ldap to status check
 * Credentials icon aligned
-* Deamon now allows to execute bogcode sever in more than one port and more than one process for multiplexation
+* Deamon now allows to execute bugcode sever in more than one port and more than one process for multiplexation
 * All views now check for permissions on workspace
 * Pull requests #229, #231, #239 and #240 are merged
 * Avoid polling deleted executive reports